Top 10 African Spices for Cooking: Uses, Origins & Buying Guide

 Piri Piri Grilled chicken, seafood, sauces Fiery, tangy, citrusy Balance heat with lemon juice or honey.

-Buying Guide: Choosing the Best African Spices
+Buying Guide: Choosing Authentic African Spices

 1. Freshness Matters

-• Visit African grocery stores or online retailers that specialize in diaspora foods.
+• African grocery stores in major cities

-3. DIY Blends Are Fun (and Flavorful)
+3. DIY Spice Blends

 • 2 tbsp ground peanuts or peanut butter powder